NeilRaiden/keyboard-layouts/README.md

 2. Written
     - **reading** (memorizing written words — building a _written/visual vocabulary_)
     - **writing** (recalling and applying)

+>Note: writing in phonemic English is the best tool for building “**phonemic awareness**”

-Because of huge discrepancy between _written_ and _spoken_ English, the size of _audio_ and _visual_ vocabularies (that English learners build in their heads) are of **different sizes**.
+Because of huge discrepancy between _written_ and _spoken_ English, the _audio_ and _visual_ vocabularies (that English learners build in their heads) are of **different sizes**.

 Because of that, many people, especially non‑native speakers and some dyslectics, are unable to fully express their thoughts in writing.
-And because most non-native speakers acquire their vocabulary primarily through reading, they end up
+And because most non-native speakers acquire their vocabulary primarily through reading, and especially those who are self-taught do not learn the English phonemes, they end up “reading” from their _visual vocabulary_ applying spelling rules of their own language.
+Since many English vowels (schwa, strut, ash, long vowels, diphtongs) and the two consonants (thorn and eth) are unique to English — at least among the European languages — many non-native speakers use a shorter phonemic alphabet of their own language.

 Practicing (even only occasionally) a _phonetic_ or _phonemic_ writing may help you in closing the gap between your _written_ and _spoken_ English vocabularies.